CLASSIFICATION NO. 279

 Duties may include but are not limited to the following:

-- Negotiates terms of work experience and on-the-job training agreements with employers and refers appropriate participants; provides comprehensive incentive information to employers to effectively market programs for client training and employment opportunities; conducts program orientations for employers; ensures employers comply with federal regulations and maintain accurate payroll records; monitors and evaluates employer's satisfaction and participant's success; conducts on-site visits; assists employers with any program paperwork requirements.
+- Negotiates terms of work experience and on-the-job training agreements with employers and refers appropriate participants; provides comprehensive incentive information to employers to effectively market programs for client training and employment opportunities; conducts program orientations for employers; ensures employers comply with federal regulations and maintain accurate payroll records; monitors and evaluates employers’ satisfaction and participant success; conducts on-site visits; assists employers with program documentation requirements.

-- Advises individual businesses regarding employer incentive programs and processing, and other customized services; assists employers with defining jobs and writing job descriptions; serves as a subject matter expert for employers concerning CSCC program opportunities that synergize with the needs of the business.
+- Advises individual businesses regarding employer incentive programs, processing and other customized services; assists employers with defining jobs and writing job descriptions; serves as a subject matter expert for employers concerning Clackamas County program opportunities that align with the needs of the business.

-- Coordinates with Employment and Training Specialists in matching individualized service and training plans with the appropriate training or employment opportunity for the client and the participating employer.
+- Coordinates with: Employment and Training Specialists in matching individualized service and training plans with the appropriate training or employment opportunity for the client and the participating employer and/or Behavior Health treatment team and families in providing individualized job development and support.

-- Oversees program compliance and regularly measures program satisfaction with employers, agencies, and funding sources, making adjustments as necessary; prepares written reports, maintains statistics and evaluative information used to formulate reports.
+- Oversees program compliance and fidelity; regularly measures program satisfaction with employers, agencies and funding sources; makes adjustments as necessary; prepares written reports, maintains statistics and evaluative information used to formulate reports.

 REQUIRED KNOWLEDGE AND SKILLS

-Working knowledge of: Local, state and federal laws and regulations applicable to employment and training programs and social service programs; principles and practices of vocational, career, and employment counseling; subsidized and unsubsidized employment and training programs; employment/training contract marketing, preparation and administration; local social service agencies, vocational education organizations and employer groups; needs and problems affecting disadvantaged groups; recordkeeping techniques that are appropriate to the funding source; local labor market demographics and trends.
+Working knowledge of: Local, state and federal laws and regulations applicable to employment and training programs and social service programs; principles and practices of vocational, career and employment counseling; subsidized and unsubsidized employment and training programs; employment/training contract marketing, preparation and administration; local social service agencies, vocational education organizations and employer groups; needs and problems affecting disadvantaged groups; recordkeeping techniques that are appropriate to the funding source; local labor market demographics and trends; IPS Supported Employment practices and principles (positions within Behavioral Health).

-Skill to: Research training and employment opportunities within the labor market area; negotiate employment/training contracts on behalf of the agency; assist in the development and presentation of job marketing programs; develop employment networks with local agencies and employers; establish solid business relationships with local area employers; interview applicants and assess problems and needs; interpret and apply laws, regulations, policies and program standards; partner with Employment and Training Specialists to match participant's skills, goals, and interests to employer's needs or training program; prepare and deliver presentations to employers regarding program opportunities; prepare and maintain accurate and concise records using computer word processing, spreadsheet and database software; communicate effectively, both orally and in writing; prepare written reports, maintains statistics and evaluative information used to formulate reports; establish and maintain positive and effective working relationships and communications with County staff, internal and external customers, community partners and funding source agencies.
+Skill to: Research training and employment opportunities within the labor market area; negotiate employment/training contracts on behalf of the agency; assist in the development and presentation of job marketing programs; develop employment networks with local agencies and employers; establish solid business relationships with local area employers; interview applicants and assess problems and needs; interpret and apply laws, regulations, policies and program standards; partner with Employment and Training Specialists to match participant skills, goals and interests to employers’ needs or training program; prepare and deliver presentations to employers regarding program opportunities; prepare and maintain accurate and concise records using computer word processing, spreadsheet and database software; communicate effectively, both orally and in writing; prepare written reports; maintain statistical and evaluative information used to formulate reports; establish and maintain positive and effective working relationships and communications with County staff, internal and external customers, community partners and funding source agencies.

 Must successfully pass a criminal history check which may include national or state fingerprint records check.